Lakeside Shopping Centre: Transport connections

-The centre has a direct link to Chafford Hundred Lakeside railway station where c2c trains run to London Fenchurch Street via Upminster and West Ham or east towards Southend Central via Grays and Stanford-le-Hope.
+The centre has a direct link to Chafford Hundred railway station where c2c trains run to London Fenchurch Street via Upminster and West Ham or east towards Southend Central via Grays and Stanford-le-Hope.

 The centre is connected to the M25 motorway which is London's outermost ring road running south towards Dartford and Gatwick and North towards Enfield, Watford and Heathrow.
 As well as the M25 the centre is connected to the A13 road which connects central and east London to Basildon and Southend-on-Sea.

 It is connected to the Transport for London bus network by 370 to Romford and 372 to Hornchurch with other operators such as Ensignbus to the surrounding Thurrock area and First Essex's route 100 to Basildon.
 Route X80 operated by Ensignbus provides a link to Bluewater across the Dartford Crossing.

 New developments

-To ensure the centre maintains its competition with the newer (and what is perceived by some as more 'upmarket') Bluewater shopping centre, which lies just over the Thames in Greenhithe, Lakeside had a £30 million refurbishment in 2004.
+To ensure the centre maintains its competition with the newer (and what is perceived by some as more 'upmarket') Bluewater shopping centre, which lies just over the Thames in Greenhithe, Lakeside completed a £30 million refurbishment in 2004.
 This included new Italian porcelain flooring, new lighting, a new ceiling and new glass roofs which allow much more natural light into the shopping centre.
 There are now also new, faster lifts, and four more escalators, along with automatic entrance doors.
 The refurbishment has also encouraged refitting of many shops so that they complement the new surroundings.
 In September 2005, Next opened an 18600 sqft. extension to its store.

 The Lakeside Pavilion, a market area adjoining the main shopping centre via a covered bridge, was closed in 2006 for refurbishment, re-opening in June 2007 as 'The Boardwalk'.
 The Boardwalk provides an additional 59000 sqft. of retail space for eleven new restaurants along with more retail and leisure space, as well as a 10-metre boardwalk, offering external seating overlooking Alexandra Lake.
 The Old Orleans bar and restaurant, a converted paddle steamer, was also refurbished and re-opened on the same day, with new features including a rooftop bar.
 Later a Miller & Carter restaurant, this partially sank on 23 December 2022.

 Vue cinema formed part of the old Lakeside Pavilion, with a seven screen cinema.
 This closed on 11 January 2007 to be refurbished, and was re-opened on 15 June 2007; the refurbishment resulted in nine state-of-the-art screens with stadium seating.
 'Gold Class', a premium screen that housed luxury seating, has since been abandoned in favour of VIP seating sections in every screen.
 The 'Evolution Screen', with a combination of giant bean bag chairs amongst VIP seating, was the first of its kind in the UK.